Skip to content

 Posted on November 22, 2025November 22, 2025 by ecwlarcombe

 Datchet Parish Council continues to hide the truth about the DRCCT Trustees.
 Over a decade on and this is history repeating itself.
-Below are some important notes extracted from the DRCCT Trustees Final Meeting Minutes dated 2 May 2019.
-Please note: neither the DPC Chair nor the Clerk were part of DPC at that time.
+Below are some important notes extracted from the previous DRCCT Trustees Final Meeting Minutes dated 2 May 2019.
+Please note: neither the current DPC Chair nor the current Clerk were part of DPC at that time.

 10. Last Chapter: The outgoing trustees noted with disappointment that after some 8 years of work, initiated as a requirement of the Parish Council Internal Auditor, to regularise the relationship between the Parish Council and the Hall Management Committee the outcome had been the ‘do nothing’ option.